 The more time you spend building up her self-esteem, the less likely some “Player” will swoop in and do it for you.

-And if you’d like more tips to help empower your daughter to tune out the Players at her school, go here to grab her copy of 7 Secrets Guys Will Never Tell You: A Teen Girl’s Guide on Love, Sex & Relationships.
+If you’d like more “Player” blocking tips for your daughter, go here to grab her copy of 7 Secrets Guys Will Never Tell You: A Teen Girl’s Guide on Love, Sex & Relationships.

 Lastly, I have an e-Course designed just for mothers of teen daughters that walks you through step by step on how to discuss tough topics.

 If you find that talking to her about sex, love and relationships is awkward for both of you, then check out my How to Have the Tough Conversations eCourse.